wunderwuzzi23/blog/content/posts/2020/husky-ai-machine-learning-attack-perturbation-external.md

 ![Husky Perturbation All Blocks](/blog/images/2020/huskyai-perturbation-allblocks.png)

 The idea is working but this is still far away from 50%...

 And as can be seen in the screenshot above, the blocks are very visible on the Shadowbunny image.

+####  Rate limiting shortcut

+The drawback for the attacker (a good thing) is that these attacks create many queries to the model.
+With the current rate limiting in place I would wait for at least a day...
+Hence, I took a testing shortcut to bypass rate limiting.
+So, the code above is querying the model directly (not via the web endpoint).

+An adversary can create and use their own model (that mimics ours) to do this, or just wait until the slow queries are done, or compromise the environment to get access to the model file (Assume Breach mindset).
+We will discuss such attacks in the future.

+For now let's focus on the **perturbing pixels on the image to create an adversarial example**.

-### **Test Case 2:** Sequential probing
+### **Test Case 2:** Sequential probing (keeping best ones)

 The second idea was similar to the first one but with much smaller blocks.
-Additinoally, it includes a feedback mechanism (technically making this some form of AI, haha) to only keep those pixels that actually increased the accuracy.
+Additionally, it includes a feedback mechanism (technically making this some form of AI, haha) to only keep those pixels that actually increased the accuracy.
 The detailed steps are as follows:

 1. Start at index `0,0` of the image and change pixel at that location
 2. Run the image through a `predict` and record score